CK Museum

 Permanent Collection Experience

 Step behind the scenes with Out in the Open, a visible artifact storage experience at the Chatham-Kent Museum.
-Explore nearly 5,000 artifacts with flashlight in hand, then dive deeper through curriculum-based school programs, public programs, and special activities led by museum staff.
-Discover the hidden treasures of Chatham-Kent—right Out in the Open.
+Explore nearly 5,000 artifacts with flashlight in hand, then dive deeper through curriculum-based VITA/iPad led by museum staff.
+Discover the hidden treasures of Chatham-Kent — right Out in the Open.

 Bring your kids to the CK Museum’s Imagination Station — a fun, hands-on space where creativity and curiosity come alive!